Mark E. Limes

 Princeton Work

 In the Romalis group, I worked on a free-precession, dual noble-gas comagnetometer that is detected with an alkali magnetometer.
-This device shows potential for use as a chip-scale reference NMR gyroscope (studied in collaboration with Twinleaf LLC), as well as searches for exotic spin couplings.
+This device shows potential for use as a chip-scale reference NMR gyroscope, as well as searches for exotic spin couplings.
 Our device has reached a precision sufficient to constrain spin-gravity searches at the 10 nHz level, and is accurate enough for detection of Earth's rotation without calibration.
 This work is supported by DARPA and NSF grants.

 DARPA BAA for C-SCAN